ethereum/ethereum-org-website/public/content/developers/docs/standards/tokens/erc-223/index.md

 ### What is ERC-223? {#what-is-erc223}

-The ERC-223 is a standard for fungible tokens, similar to the ERC-20 standard.
+ERC-223 is a standard for fungible tokens, similar to the ERC-20 standard.
 The key difference is that ERC-223 defines not only the token API but also the logic for transferring tokens from sender to recipient.
 It introduces a communication model that allows token transfers to be handled on the recipient's side.

 ### Differences from ERC-20 {#erc20-differences}